There are plenty of reasons to get a smart lock.

-Both smart locks have…Alexa compatibility when paired with a home automation hub like SmartThings or Wink An illuminated touchscreen Low battery warning; run on 4 AA batteries Up to 30 access codes Compatible with Android and iOS phones Alerts for forced entry or lock tampering using the built-in alarm sensors Lifetime limited warranties for mechanical and finish Grade 1 highest residential security rating Activity notifications when people come and go Simple installation.
-The locks install just like any deadbolt, except for the additional step of downloading an app and syncing with the lock.
-Several finishes available.
-The locks have a high quality look with light-up number keypads and hardware that looks nice.
+Alexa and Google Assistant compatibility (as long as you pair with a home automation hub like SmartThings or Wink)Alerts for forced entry or lock tampering using the built-in alarm sensors Lifetime limited warranties for both the mechanical parts and finish Grade 1 highest residential security rating for extra lock strength Activity notifications when people come and go Simple installation.
+The locks install just like any deadbolt, except for the additional steps of getting it working with a hub by downloading the app and syncing.
+Several finishes and trims available, for the color and shape that you prefer on your home.
+Schlage also sells matching entry handles and levers in each of their finishes, so that your front door can look impressive and have a consistent aesthetic.
+A similar look and design.
+Schlage Sense and Connect both have a high quality look, with light-up number keypads and hardware that looks impressive.

-For example, you can have your Z-Wave lightbulbs turn on and the thermostat turn up when your door is unlocked and you return home for the day.
-Typically less expensive (check Amazon for the latest prices) Only works remotely when paired with third-party hub or alarm system, i.e. SmartThings, Vera, or Wink Hub.
-This also means that there is no native Schlage app for controlling your lock and setting door codes, so you’ll need to get pretty comfortable controlling it through Wink or SmartThings.
+For example, you can have your Z-Wave lightbulbs turn on and the thermostat turn up when your door is unlocked since you are home for the day.
+There are also Z-Wave door and motion sensors to set up a security system with this lock.Typically less expensive (check Amazon links above for the latest prices).
+Only works remotely when paired with third-party hub or alarm system, i.e. SmartThings, Vera, or Wink Hub.
+You cannot use the WiFi adapter for Schlage Connect.

 Schlage Connect appears to be the choice for more smart home users since it has far more Amazon reviews compared to Schlage Sense.

 We purchased Connect for our Schlage Connect review.
 We liked it so much that we bought it again when we moved homes.
-After using it for more than 6 months, it’s been an excellent, reliable lock that has all of the features we need.
+After using it for years, it’s been an excellent, reliable lock that has all of the features we need.

 Other Smart Locks

 Another similar option is the Schlage Touch.
 It’s the least expensive lock but also has fewer features.
 It’s Grade 2 certified for residential locks and doesn’t have remote access, smart home connections, or alarm technology.